 Key Points

-• Anyone can be a nutritionist, but a registered dietitian (RD or RDN) is a certified expert in science-based nutrition and lifestyle changes.
+- Anyone can be a nutritionist, but with a registered dietitian (RD or RDN), you get a certified expert in science-based nutrition and lifestyle changes.

 Looking to level up your nutrition and take charge of your health?
 Whether you're aiming to lose weight, boost your fitness, or manage a health condition, a dietitian can be your go-to expert.